AviatrixSystems/Docs/StartUpGuides/aviatrix-cloud-controller-startup-guide.rst

 2. Launch the Controller with CloudFormation Template
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Each Aviatrix AMI in AWS marketplace has a corresponding cloudformation tempalte URL stored in S3.
-Copy the URL for the AMI you select and used in the next few steps.
+Copy the URL for the AMI you selected for use in the next few steps.

 ============================================                  ================================
 **AMI Name**                                                  **CloudFormation Template URL**